-Resolution #23-04-882 - Approving a Six-Year Preventative Maintenance Agreement with Altorfer, Inc. for IMEA and IMEA Member-Owned Caterpillar 3516B & 3516C Diesel Engine Generators - Shadi Ahanchi stated that the current joint Preventative Maintenance Agreement with Altorfer will expire at the end of this year and that Altamont, IMEA-Flora, Flora, Marshall and Rock Falls showed continued interest in participating in the joint agreement.
+Resolution #23-04-882 - Approving a Six-Year Preventative Maintenance Agreement with Altorfer, Inc. for IMEA and IMEA Member-Owned Caterpillar 3516B & 3516C Diesel Engine Generators -Shadi Ahanchi stated that the current joint Preventative Maintenance Agreement with Altorfer will expire at the end of this year and that Altamont, IMEA-Flora, Flora, Marshall and Rock Falls showed continued interest in participating in the joint agreement.
 She explained that Altorfer had provided a quote for an additional six years (2024-2029) and depending on the location, some service costs would increase about 22%.
 Ahanchi reported that the overall cost for the proposed agreement will be 19.5% more than the 2018-2023 agreement due to higher costs for parts, fuel and labor.
 She stated that the total annual cost will include optional annual fuel testing and that Altorfer will continue to bill IMEA annually for all services performed at each location with the members reimbursing IMEA.
 Ahanchi reported that the Letter Agreement for Caterpillar diesel generator maintenance between the cities and IMEA has been prepared along with the Agreement between IMEA and Altorfer.
 IMEA staff recommends the Board authorize the President & CEO to execute these agreements with Altorfer and the member cities.
-Bob Coble moved to approve Resolution #23-04-882 as presented.
-The motion was seconded by Larry Taylor and the roll call vote was unanimous with the exception of the representative from Farmer City showing an abstention due to not being connected to the webinar.
+Cory Sheehy moved to approve Resolution #23-04-882 as presented.
+The motion was seconded by Bob Coble and the roll call vote was unanimous with the exception of the representative from Freeburg showing as abstaining because he had left the meeting.

 Resolution #23-04-883 - Authorizing the President & CEO to Enter into Contracts for Power Supply for RTO Planning Through Planning Year 2023/2035 - CEO Gaden explained that the MISO and PJM Capacity and Energy Markets continue to be volatile.
 These markets are impacted by supply and demand as well as natural gas and other fuel supply costs.
 He presented a chart showing the capacity clearing prices in Illinois for the past 7 years explaining how past auction performance created huge uncertainty to both buyers and sellers.
 Gaden discussed the uncertainty about the timing of planned retirements of existing thermal units along with delays and cost increases in nationwide renewable projects causing additional stress to monthly/annual supply and auctions.
 He reported that IMEA has pseudo-tied its Prairie State generation units to PJM and staff continues to evaluate the risk/benefit/cost of either partially or outright removal of those pseudo-ties only if staff could create more resource and cost certainty by electronically moving Prairie State back to MISO Zone 4.
 Gaden discussed that as staff continues to seek to add large utility scale solar to IMEA's portfolio, staff is required to augment current planned unit outages as well as stabilize cost risks to supply loads since the Vistra contract was terminated.
-He explained that previous authorization had been provided by Resolution #19-10-838 addressing periods through May 2029 and the current authorization would authorize hedging through May of 2035.
-John Tolan moved to approve Resolution #23-04-883 as presented.
-The motion was seconded by Dan Cook and the roll call vote was unanimous with the exception of the representative from Farmer City showing an abstention due to not being connected to the webinar.
+He explained that previous authorization had been provided by Resolution #19-10-838 addressing periods through May 2029 and the current authorization would authorize hedging until May of 2035.
+Larry Taylor moved to approve Resolution #23-04-883 as presented.
+The motion was seconded by Dale Detmer and the roll call vote was unanimous with the exception of the representative from Freeburg showing an abstention because he was no longer at the meeting.